Managing Roles and Permissions

 Lets say you don't want to manage tickets at this time.
 You can turn tickets off from the Admin Portal Settings as shown in the picture below.

 After you turn this switch off, your settings will be automatically updated.
-If you refresh the page now, Tickets module will disappear from the side navigation as shown in the picture below.
+If you refresh the page now, Tickets module will disappear from the CRM navigation as shown in the picture below.

 You can turn any module on and off here.